sickermanex/ng-vega3/README.md

 - `spec` is `$scope.spec` in your controller.

 - `vega-data` (optional) can be used to pass dynamic data.
 In the example above, it is bound to `$scope.testData`.
-Data can be function to modify the values (Vega 2 syntax) or raw values (and ng-vega will convert it to function to make it work for you).
+Data can be function to modify the values (Vega 3 syntax) or raw values (and ng-vega3 will convert it to function to make it work for you).

 ```javascript
 $scope.testData = {